DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.12](#7.12) Test Disaster Recovery Plans (DRP) (OSG-9 Chpt 18)
 - Every DR plan must be tested on a periodic basis to ensure that the plan’s provisions are viable and that it meets an org’s changing needs
 - Five main test types:
-    - **checklist tests:** The checklist review is the least disruptive type of disaster recovery test.
-During a check- list review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.
+    - checklist tests
     - structured walk-throughs
     - simulation tests
     - parallel tests
     - full-interruption tests
+- 7.12.0 **checklist tests:** The checklist review is the least disruptive type of disaster recovery test.
+During a check- list review, team members each review the contents of their disaster recovery checklists on their own and suggest any necessary changes.

 - 7.12.1 Read-through/tabletop
     - **Read-through test**: one of the simplest to conduct, but also one of the most critical; copies of a DR plan are distributed to the members of the DR team for review, accomplishing three goals:
         - ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically